2001 Canadian Grand Prix: Race

-The safety car was deployed on lap twenty when Montoya lost control of the rear of his car over a kerb and crashed into the wall at turn four alongside the circuit.
+The safety car was deployed on lap 20 when Montoya lost control of the rear of his car over a kerb and crashed into the wall at turn four alongside the circuit.
 Barrichello was close behind Montoya and his attempt to swerve to avoid hitting his car caused him to oversteer into the inside barrier after appearing to lock his brakes heavily.
-The safety car was withdrawn at the end of lap 23 and Michael Schumacher maintained his lead over Ralf Schumacher at the rolling restart.
+The safety car closed the field up, and allowed drivers to conserve their fuel usage by switching the fuel mixture to lean and by using seventh gear.
+It was withdrawn at the conclusion of lap 23 and Michael Schumacher maintained his lead over Ralf Schumacher at the rolling restart.
 Michael Schumacher opened out a lead of 2.6 seconds over Ralf Schumacher who could not match his pace due to extra tyre rubber he picked up under the safety car.
-Bernoldi retired on lap 25 because of an overheating engine.
-The following lap, Verstappen passed Marques for thirteenth.
-De La Rosa attempted to overtake Häkkinen for eighth on the approach to the final corner on lap 27 but Häkkinen repelled the manoeuvre.
-Ralf Schumacher reduced Michael Schumacher's lead to one-and-a-half seconds by lap thirty and he further lowered it to 0.521 seconds two laps later.
+Bernoldi retired in the pit lane on lap 26 because of an overheating engine.
+The following lap, Verstappen overtook Marques for 13th.
+De la Rosa attempted to overtake Häkkinen for eighth on the approach to the final corner on lap 27 but Häkkinen repelled the manoeuvre.
+Ralf Schumacher reduced Michael Schumacher's lead to 1.5 seconds by lap 30 and he further lowered it to 0.521 seconds two laps later.
 Further back on lap 34, Zonta and Räikkönen made contact on the back straight but both drivers continued without major damage to their cars.
-That same lap, Villeneuve retired with a broken driveshaft after having earlier problems with his brakes.
+Räikkönen had sustained damage to the diffuser but was able to control his car.
+On the following lap, Villeneuve retired on the start/finish straight with a broken driveshaft after having earlier problems with his brakes.

 Ralf Schumacher took the second victory of his season and of his career.
 He and his brother Michael achieved the first one-two finish for siblings in Formula One.